mbbu/Tutorials-software-guide/Tutorials/Bi-conda/using bioconda to install modules.md

 Command 'bwa' not found
 ```
-It's not there anymore..
-Cool..
+It's not there anymore...Cool.

 ### 4.3 Install a particular **version** of a tool.

-Last time we installed samtools we got version 1.9 but we really wanted version 1.8.
+Last time we installed samtools we got version 1.9, but we wanted version 1.8.
 We can install version 1.8 pretty easily.
-We just tell Conda what version we want when we install it.
+We tell Conda what version we want when we install it.

 ```
 (base) >$ conda install samtools==1.8
 ```
 notice the `==1.8`?
 This tells Conda to install a particular version and in this case 1.8.

-This is really handy sometimes.
+This is very handy sometimes.

 When you install this version, notice that Conda has to re-jig some of it's other installed programs?
-This happens a lot and it could effect other things you might have installed.
-That's where conda environments come in and we'll talk about them soon.
+This happens a lot, and it could affect other things you might have installed.
+That's where conda environments come in, and we'll talk about them soon.

-For now run `samtools --version` again.
+For now, run `samtools --version` again.

 ```
 (base) >$ samtools --version